openeuropa/oe_contact_forms/README.md

 # OpenEuropa Contact Forms

+This is a Drupal module that is an extension to drupal core contact forms and defines the European Commission corporate forms.

 The OpenEuropa Contact Forms project provides storage for Contact messages in the form of fully-fledged entities using Contact Storage.
 This messages can then be automatically exported for each available Contact form.

 ## Usage

 Corporate contact form behaviour can be enabled on the contact form add/edit page, allowing form fields, confirmation message and email values to be defined.

 ## Permissions